Complete the membership application to join or renew and enjoy the benefits of being an AMA member.

 - Medical students enrolled in an educational program provided by a college of medicine or osteopathic medicine accredited by the Liaison Committee on Medical Education (LCME) or American Osteopathic Association (AOA) leading to the MD or DO degree.
 This includes those students who are on an approved sabbatical, provided that the student will be in good standing upon returning from the sabbatical.

 If you are a 1st-year medical student enrolled in an LCME- or AOA-accredited program, please enroll through your AMA medical student membership liaison.
 If you do not know who your liaison is, contact the MSSOP manager at [email protected] or (800) 262-3211, ext.
 5324, for assistance.

 Conditions of AMA Membership and Application

-As part of a physician organization committed to strengthening the ethics of medicine, every member pledges to uphold the Principles of Medical Ethics as interpreted in the AMA Code of Medical Ethics, and to comply with the Bylaws of the American Medical Association and the Rules of the AMA council on Ethical and Judicial Affairs.
+As part of a physician organization committed to strengthening the ethics of medicine, every member pledges to uphold the Principles of Medical Ethics as interpreted in the AMA Code of Medical Ethics, and to comply with the Bylaws of the American Medical Association and the AMA’s Rules of the Council on Ethical and Judicial Affairs.

 Applicants and members are required to disclose to the AMA Office of General Counsel any violations of the Principles of Medical Ethics or unprofessional conduct including actions taken or pending regarding professional licensure, medical staff privileges or felony or fraud convictions.
 Additionally, the Health Care Quality Improvement Act requires professional societies (such as the AMA) to report certain professional review actions to the National Practitioner Data Bank.